Vonng/pigsty/docs/PARAM.md

 name: `pg_instances`, type: `dict`, level: `I`

-define multiple pg instances on node in `{port:ins_vars}` format
+define multiple pg instances on node in `{port:ins_vars}` format.

-Reserved for single-node multi instance deployment
+This parameter is reserved for multi-instance deployment on a single node which is not implemented in Pigsty yet.